 A quite spacious three bedroom semi detached house with front and back gardens and a garage, situated within a few hundred yards of the town centre.
 On the ground floor, there are two reception rooms, and a good sized kitchen and upstairs, two large doubles and a single bedroom as well as the bathroom.
 The property was built in the 1970's with large windows, which means the property is lovely and bright.
-The front garden partly paved with planting beds and is well screened providing privacy.
+The front garden is partly paved with planting beds and is well screened providing privacy.
 A side gate provides access to the rear garden which is south facing and again quite private.
-Just opposite the house is a garage, which is in a small block, with a parking space in front.
+Just opposite the house is a garage, which is in a small block.
 The property benefits from double glazing, gas central heating and cavity wall insulation.
 A short, fairly level walk (just a few hundred yards) leads to the town centre, shops and garden centre.

 Colyton is a pretty and historic town with a village feel with a range of local facilities including health centre, library, butcher's, baker, convenience stores, fish and chip shop, pubs, tea rooms, a garden centre and a variety of small shops and services.
 The beautiful Norman Church is the centre point of the town, which is most famous for the 1685 Monmouth Rebellion.
 On the edge of the town is the Seaton tramway station which operates services throughout the summer along the Axe Estuary, linking Colyton and Seaton, which is very popular with tourists.
 The nearby Colyton Grammar School is another draw for the area as the school consistently appears in the top 10 Grammar Schools in the country.
 The Jurassic Coast and pretty harbour at Axmouth is just 2 miles away, with the seaside resort of Lyme Regis to the east, just 7 miles and Sidmouth to the west just under 11 miles.